akeneo/pim-docs/troubleshooting/common_issues/index.rst

 .. tip::

     Feel free to improve this documentation by clicking on the "Edit on GitHub" link on the top right corner.
-You can also have a look at our ":doc:`/contributing/documentation`" guide.
+You can also have a look at our ":ref:`Contribute to documentation <contribute_to_docs>`" guide.

 I have an error when I upload large files
 -----------------------------------------